WISDEM/WOMBAT/docs/source/examples/index.md

 demonstrated through example notebooks.
 To fully follow the particulars of each example, it is recommended to see how each model's configuration files are composed.

+For thorough explanations of the design and implementation ethos of the model, please see our NREL Technical Report: https://www.osti.gov/biblio/1894867, which was published alongside v0.5.1, so some functionality has been updated.
 ## Feature Overview

 For a complete and detailed description of the functionality provided in WOMBAT, it is